Saarbahn: Operational concept

 Currently the 44.0 km cross-city route is operated as line S1 between Heusweiler Markt and Sarreguemines, with services every 7.5 minutes during the day on the core section between Siedlerheim and Brebach station.
 Originally, a five-minute interval service was planned for the central area, but this was rejected because it would have led to operational problems.
 On the sections using rail tracks between Brebach and Kleinblittersdorf and between Heusweiler Markt and Siedlerheim there is a 15-minute interval service and on the Kleinblittersdorf–Sarreguemines section services operate every 30 minutes only in the morning and every 60 minutes at other times.

 In the off peak hour, services operate at 15-minute intervals in the central section, every 30 minutes to Kleinblittersdorf or Siedlerheim and every 60 minutes to Sarreguemines.
 In the morning peak for professional and school transport and in the afternoon peak, coupled vehicles are used, otherwise single sets are operated.
 The Saarbahn carries approximately 40,000 passengers daily.

 Rolling stock

 Currently there are 28 Flexity Link tram-trains in use, which were manufactured by Bombardier in Vienna and Bruges.
 Six sets were temporarily loaned to Kassel, where they operated trial runs for RegioTram Kassel.
 From the timetable change in December 2009, three tram-trains were lent to the Stadtbahn Karlsruhe for use on line S9.

+In January 2022, Saarländischer Verkehrsverbund (SaarVV) announced that they had ordered Stadler Citylinks for their network as part of the VDV tram-train consortium.
+The first Citylink tram-train was delivered to Saarbahn in 2025.